cu2/KT/README.md

 # Kritikus Tömeg

-This project aims to rewrite [Kritikus Tömeg](http://kritikustomeg.org/) from scratch.
-Readable code + open source = community driven development (hopefully).
+This project aims to rewrite [Kritikus Tömeg](http://kritikustomeg.org/), a Hungarian movie site, database, recommendation engine from scratch.
+Partly to have readable, open source code and community driven development, mostly to be able to rethink the whole idea (see [UX docs](docs/ux_plan.md)).

 ## Developer guide